atharvades31/Machine_learning_projects/README.md

 3. Analyzed the dataset and after analyzing, used proper algorithm for the model that is Logistic Regression algorithm.

-4. Finally, we get the accuracy
+4. Finally, we get the accuracy of 76%.